Lymphoma & related disorders

 Board review style question #1

-A 73 year old woman presents with progressive confusion and lethargy.
+A 60 year old woman presents with progressive confusion and lethargy.
+Clinical history and laboratory testing show no evidence of immunosuppression or prior surgeries.
 Imaging shows a solitary lesion in the parietal lobe.
-A brain biopsy is performed and intraoperative touch preparations show discohesive, monomorphic, basophilic cells with crush artifact.
+A brain biopsy is performed and intraoperative touch preparations show discohesive, monomorphic, basophilic cells with extensive crushed artifacts.
 Permanent sections show perivascular cuffing by intermediate to large mononuclear cells with scant cytoplasm, vesicular chromatin and prominent nucleoli.
-By immunohistochemical stains, the mononuclear cells are positive for CD20, BCL6 and MUM1 and negative for CD10 and EBV.
+By immunohistochemical stains, the mononuclear cells are positive for CD20, PAX5, CD79a, BCL6 and MUM1 and negative for CD10 and EBV.
+Extensive additional imaging studies revealed no lymphadenopathy or suspicious lesions in other body organs.
 What is the most likely diagnosis?

 Board review style answer #1